jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 * **Pull-based:** An operator takes over the role of the pipeline by continuously comparing the desired state in the environment repository with the actual state in the deployed infrastructure.

-A CICD based on git action will build the image and edit Kustomize patch to bump the expected container tag using the new docker image tag, then will commit this changes to the gitops repo.
+A CI/CD based on git action will build the image and edit Kustomize patch to bump the expected container tag using the new docker image tag, then will commit this changes to the gitops repo.

 [Kustomize](https://kustomize.io/) is used to simplify the configuration of application and environment.